• Skip to main content

 After you've cooked bacon, sausage or ham, use that pan for making your tomato gravy.
 Leave just a little of the rendered fat in the pan.
 Then you'll scrape the bottom as you make the gravy to incorporate all of that leftover goodness.

-Some people say they can make a good tomato gravy with just the bacon grease left from previously cooking bacon.
-We have never tried it that way but can imagine that it’s a pretty good version.
+Some people say they can make a good tomato gravy with just the bacon drippings left from previously cooking bacon.
+We have never tried it that way but can imagine that it's a pretty good version.

 tomato gravy in gravy dish with biscuits behind.